arunes/prstats-cli/README.md

 | x86_64-pc-windows-msvc | 64-bit MSVC (Windows 7+) | - |
 | x86_64-unknown-linux-gnu | 64-bit Linux (kernel 3.2+, glibc 2.17+) | - |

-**If your OS is not listed here, you can compile the project from the source code.*
+> If your OS is not listed here, you can build the project from the source code.

 ### Building from source